carvel-dev/carvel/site/content/blog/carvelizing-helm-chart.md

 $ curl localhost:3000
 ```

+## Conclusion

+This completes how we can wrap, distribute and install an existing Helm chart as a Carvel package.

 ## Join the Carvel Community

-We are excited about this new adventure and we want to hear from you and learn with you.
+We are excited to hear from you and learn with you!
 Here are several ways you can get involved:

 * Join Carvel's slack channel, [#carvel in Kubernetes]({{% named_link_url "slack_url" %}}) workspace, and connect with over 1000+ Carvel users.
 * Find us on [GitHub](https://github.com/vmware-tanzu/carvel).
 Suggest how we can improve the project, the docs, or share any other feedback.
 * Attend our Community Meetings, happening every Thursday at 10:30am PT / 1:30pm ET.
 Check out the [Community page](/community/) for full details on how to attend.

-We look forward to hearing from you and hope you join us in building a strong packaging and distribution story for applications on Kubernetes!